benjamincharity/angular-flickity/README.md

 > _More on setting the ID using a [directive](#id) or [service](#initialize)._

-If no ID is set, the directive will assume that only one instance exists and grab the first instance.
+If no ID is set, the directive will assume that only one instance exists and grab the ID from the first instance.

 #### Looping